getbookshelf/bookshelf-meta/bookshelf_php_coding_standards.md

 	$personal_string = "Hello, {$user}.";

 ### Ternary operators
-In order to make the code more efficient, the *ternary operator* SHOULD be used, when an immediate conditional return is needed.
+In order to make the code more efficient, the ternary operator SHOULD be used, when an immediate conditional return is needed.

-The ternary MUST be enclosed by round brackets to ensure readability and minimize error probability.
+The ternary SHOULD be enclosed by round brackets to ensure readability and minimize error probability.
 There also MUST be a space before and after `?` and  `:`.
 After the opening and before the closing bracket though, there MUST NOT be a space.

     echo (empty($some_variable) ?
 'Nothing' : $some_variable);